twseptian/vulnerable-resource/README.md

-This note contains of the vulnerability to improve your skill on penetration testing and hacking
+This note contains the vulnerability apps to improve your skill on penetration testing and hacking

 # Contents
 - [Web Application](#web-application)